haugene/docker-transmission-openvpn/docs/provider-specific.md

 If not you can jump in the container and run the script manually and see which error you get, or set the debug env variable: `- DEBUG=true` and look in the logging of your container for the output of the script `update-port.sh`

-To check which ip adress your vpn is currently connected to, run this script:
+To check which IP address your VPN is currently connected to, run this script:
 ```bash
 #!/bin/bash